7 Best Coffee Scales: Reviews and Buying Guide

 The Coffee Gator digital scale has all the bells and whistles to keep a coffee lover happy and it comes at a reasonable price point.
 That’s why this model gets the best value for money trophy.

 This is a multi-functional coffee scale and it has laminated buttons for some extra protection.
-You get a timer with reset, stop, and start functions to help you nail the bloom/extraction time for your pour-over, French press, or espresso.
+You get a built-in timer with reset, stop, and start functions to help you nail the bloom/extraction time for your pour-over, French press, or espresso.
 There is also the Units button to switch between ounces, pounds, grams, milliliters, and more.

 This means you can precisely measure how much ground coffee you need, then switch and gauge how much water is needed for the perfect extraction.
 There is also a dedicated Tare button and this model has one of the largest backlit LCD displays around.

 As for the accuracy, the Coffee Gator is hard to rival and the range is between 0.002oz and 6.6lbs.
 Aside from measuring coffee, this scale works great as a multipurpose digital kitchen scale.
+This scale comes with two AAA batteries.

 BEST SUITED FOR: Novice and veteran brewers looking to measure across a wide range.
 The rubber mat gives an extra layer of protection to this versatile scale.